buildinginthecloud/buildinginthecloud.com/README.md

 - **Build**: Runs when a pull request is created or updated to verify that the code builds successfully.
 - **Test**: Runs when a pull request is created or updated to verify that all tests pass.
+- **Auto-Approve**: Automatically approves pull requests from specific users (including yvthepief) when they have the 'auto-approve' label.

 The test workflow runs `npx projen test` to execute all tests in the repository.